tdiaconu8/SoftDev/README.md

 # SoftDev
-This is the repository for the SoftDev (Software Development Methodologies) followed at Eurecom.
+This is the repository for the SoftDev (Software Development Methodologies) lecture followed at Eurecom.